Learning and Selfconfirming Equilibria in Network Games: Interior Nash equilibria

 \section{Interior Nash equilibria}

-Propositions \ref{prop:SCE=NE} and \ref{Prop: SCE if LQ-OiffA text} in Section \ref{sec:SCE} show that in our framework there exists an equivalence between any selfconfirming equilibrium and the Nash equilibrium of a reduced game in which only active agents are considered and there is also $OiffA$.
-Moreover, we can set any subset of agents to be inactive.
-We now provide some results about existence of these selfconfirming equilibria, that will be useful in proving Proposition \ref{prop:interiorSCE} in Section \ref {sec:SCE}.
-We first present sufficient conditions that are present in the literature for the existence of interior Nash equilibria, then we provide some original results.
+Proposition \ref{Prop: SCE if LQ-OiffA text} shows that, given our maintained assumptions about the network game with feedback, selfconfirming action profiles can be characterized as Nash equilibria of auxiliary games with a restricted set of players, which must include all those for whom being inactive is unjustifiable (dominated), but may leave out any player for whom inactivity is justifiable (undominated).
+We now provide some results about existence of these SCE's that will be useful in proving Proposition \ref{prop:interiorSCE}.
+We first present sufficient conditions that are present in the literature for the existence and uniqueness of interior Nash equilibria, then we provide some original results.